AJS Stormer Main Page

 Malcolm Davis won 250cc British Championships in 1968 and again in 1970, Andy Roberton brought the Stormer home in second place.

-Read the amazing story of the AJS Stormer and the people who designed, developed and raced it, as told in the words of Cliff Stevens.
+Read the amazing story of the AJS Stormer and the people who designed, developed and raced it, as told by the words of Cliff Stevens.

 Gear Ratios, Primary Drive Ratios and Primary Chain